yongning0310/tp/docs/DeveloperGuide.md

 </box>

 Step 2.
 The `create` command is executed.
-If there does not exist a duplicate entry in `InternshipStorage`, the internship entry is created successfully.
+If there does not exist a duplicate entry in `InternshipModel`, the internship entry is created successfully.

 <puml src="diagrams/CreateCommandExecute.puml" alt="CreateCommandExecute" />